jdubkim/jdubkim/README.md

 - 👋 Hi, I’m Jeewoo.
 - 👀 I’m interested in Machine Learning in Trust and Safety and Generative AI.
-- 🌱 I’m currently working at TikTok.
+- 🌱 I’m currently working at TikTok as a Machine Learning Engineer Graduate.
 - 📫 Please email jeewookim17@gmail.com.

 <!---